ucare-uchicago/Heimdall/README.md

 ## Cite our Paper

-Please consider citing our paper at XXX-conference 2024.
+Please consider citing our paper at EuroSys'25.
 The bib entry is:

 ```bash